Industry: Power Generation

 The evolving methanol and ammonia markets

 At the 2024 ADI Forum, David LaMont, SVP, Corporate Development, SunGas Renewables; Hahn Nguyen, VP, Sustainability, OCI Global; and Esben Sorensen, Sr. Director, Global Market Development, Plug Power, joined Uday Turaga, CEO, ADI Analytics for the methanol and ammonia panel.
-Turaga began the session by providing a comprehensive market overview.
-This set the stage for […]
+Key topics included the market for green methanol and ammonia, focusing on their roles in […]

 Panelist spotlight: Leaders in CCS and energy transition